Log-linear models of migration flows

 657,885

 It is a simple matter to modify the method of offsets to apply it to the problem of predicting a table of “migrants only.”
-The SPSS, Stata and R commands require minor modifications that are specified in comments in Appendix 4 (available on the Tools for Demographic Estimation website).
+The SPSS, Stata and R commands require minor modifications that are specified in comments in Appendix 4.
 A worked example is included in the Method of offsets, migrants only sheet of the accompanying workbook.
 It uses the observed U.S. flows, 1985-1990, to retrospectively estimate the 1975-80 migrant flows reported by Rogers, Willekens, Little et al. (2002).

 References